-When Jim Brown says, “…I am who I am, and if you don’t take the time to learn about that, then your perception is going to be your problem.”
-I’d go one further and say that it could be everyone’s problem when you are dealing with hot button issues.
+When Jim Brown says, “I am who I am, and if you don’t take the time to learn about that, then your perception is going to be your problem” I’d go one step further and say that it could be everyone’s problem when you are dealing with hot button issues.

-In the case of this gym teacher, people wanted to bury him before they heard any of the facts all because the welfare of a child was at stake.
+In the case of this gym teacher, people wanted to bury him before they heard any of the facts, all because the welfare of a child was at stake.

 Believe me, when I see news stories where people are caught doing heinous acts like that, I want to bury them too.
-Then I have to step back and say, “Whoa, I don’t have all the facts yet.”
+But I have to step back and tell myself, “I don’t have all the facts yet.”

-I want to believe so bad that they caught the bad guy.
+I want to believe that they caught the bad guy.
 And I’m certain most cases, especially in child abuse of any sort, the bad guy has been caught.
-But because there are so few people that turn out to be good in these cases, the ones who are truly innocent end up suffering and going through ringer until they are cleared.
+But because there are so few people that turn out to be good in these cases, the ones who are truly innocent end up suffering and going through the ringer until they are cleared.

 In my opinion, when you jump the gun and make the assumption that your perceptions are correct, without asking if what you believe as true is actually true, you’re traveling a dangerous road where people’s names could be tarnished and their reputation corrupted.

-All irrational behavior has a root cause.
-Well, all behavior has a root cause, but my main focus today is on what causes us to do the things we do.
+In my book, How to Deal with Irrational People, I talk about how all irrational behavior has a root cause.
+Actually, all behavior has a root cause, but my main focus in this article is on what causes us to do the things we do.

 In the case of irrational behavior, what causes someone to act so irrationally?
 Irrationality is what happens when you have faulty beliefs.
 In the book, I talk about how irrational people attach an inaccurate meaning to reality.
 And when one person looks at something and thinks, “Isn’t that nice?”, another person might look at it and say, “That’s awful and should be destroyed!”

-Someone walking uphill might complain about the hard climb ahead, while the other person might get excited about the chance to build muscle and reach the top.
+Someone walking uphill might complain about the hard climb ahead while the other person might get excited about the chance to build muscle and reach the top.

 Your perspective defines your experience.

-It’s good to keep this in mind, because just this one statement can redefine your entire mood.
+It’s good to keep this in mind because just this one statement can redefine your entire mood.

 Have you ever seen a homeless person and felt really bad or even guilty?
 As you’re driving or walking by, you get that twinge of pain or feeling bad and your heart goes out to them.

-Likely, if you do feel this way, you are compassionate and don’t like to see others suffer.
-However think about this… how do you know they’re suffering?
+If you do feel this way, you are likely a compassionate person and don’t like to see others suffer.
+However think about this:

 I learned this after I got back on my feet.
 When I was no longer trying to survive, I started a business and wanted to donate some of the profits to a homeless shelter or organization of some sort.
 So I visited one in San Diego and got a tour.

 What they heard more times than not was that these people were perfectly content living on the street.
-Their begging at street corners was keeping them paid and well fed, and they loved being out of the system of taxes and government.
+Their begging at street corners was keeping them paid and well fed and they loved being out of the system of taxes and government.